Trade Restriction Arguments

 An economy can operate at maximum efficiency only if the labor force is mobile, where people would be willing to change jobs as the need requires.
 To protect labor so that they can keep certain jobs would reduce economic efficiency.
 For instance, imagine that blacksmiths were able to prevent the arrival of the automobile.
 People must accept that the economy, and therefore jobs, is constantly changing, so they should manage their finances to accommodate that possibility.
 Many people are reluctant to change jobs, but ultimately they will adopt, as they must.

-The argument is often made that an industry should be protected for national security, an argument that is often used by the industry itself because it doesn't want to compete with foreigners.
-In some cases, this is a legitimate argument.
+The argument is often made that an industry should be protected to improve national security, an argument often used by the industry itself because it doesn't want to compete with foreigners.
+For some products or services, this is a legitimate argument.
 Certainly, manufacturing H-bombs or printing domestic currency should not be outsourced.
 However, the national security argument cannot be applied to most goods and services.
 And there are some cases where the national security argument would be plausible, but because the country does not have an absolute or comparative advantage in producing the product, it would have little choice but to trade.
-For instance, the United States is highly dependent on oil, which can certainly be considered a strategic resource, since a significant part of the United States economy is dependent on it, but it would be very difficult for the United States not to import oil.
+For instance, the United States is highly dependent on oil, which can certainly be considered a strategic resource, since a significant part of the United States economy depends on it, but it would be very difficult for the United States not to import oil.
 Even military hardware is composed of parts made in other countries.